about Yachtsnet online yacht brokerage

 Very early boats are distinguishable by round and not rectangular forward ports, and sometimes also had shrouds attached directly above the forward of the main saloon windows - a cause of leaks, and sometimes some stress cracking of the gelcoat around the windows.

-Right and below left: The Centaur ketch has a mizzen mast mounted in the cockpit, aft of which is the wheel steering pedestal.
+Below: The Centaur ketch has a mizzen mast mounted in the cockpit, aft of which is the wheel steering pedestal.
 A stub bowsprit extends the overall length to almost 28 ft.

 about us